 Textures are 2D images that you can apply to the surface of an object to change its appearance.
 Unlike materials, textures are purely visual and never affect the physical properties of the object.
 In general, you create texture images with third-party software and import them into Studio directly as image files, or baked-in with an imported custom 3D object.
 You can also use Studio's Texture Generator to create brand new textures for your mesh using a natural language prompt.

 There are two types of textures in Roblox, single image basic textures and advanced PBR textures that dynamically react to different lighting and environment scenarios.
-Whether creating assets directly for the Creator Store or Marketplace or designing content for an experience, you should incorporate PBR textures whenever you need realistic and impressive surface textures.
+Whether creating assets directly for the Creator Store or Marketplace or designing content for a game, you should incorporate PBR textures whenever you need realistic and impressive surface textures.

 Environments

-Environments refer to the visual and spatial world within your experience.
+Environments refer to the visual and spatial world within your game.
 Environments are a combination of elements, such as terrain, lighting, architecture, effects, and more.
-Roblox provides many tools and services to quickly create high definition environments to elevate your experiences.
+Roblox provides many tools and services to quickly create high definition environments to elevate your games.

 Terrain

-While many experiences are include interior spaces, such as a city building or spaceship, it's important to use terrain for outdoor environments whenever possible to ensure performance and expected lighting and environmental behavior.
+While many games include interior spaces, such as a city building or spaceship, it's important to use terrain for outdoor environments whenever possible to ensure performance and expected lighting and environmental behavior.

 Lighting